Luminous gemstones: Animal legends

 The Marquis of Sui's pearl is mentioned in the Zhanguo ci ("Strategies of the Warring States") compendium of political and military anecdotes dating from 490 to 221 BCE.
 King Wuling of Zhao (r.
 325–299 BCE) summoned Zheng Tong (鄭同) for an audience and asked how to avoid warfare with neighboring feudal states.
 Zheng Tong replied, 'Well, let us suppose there is a man who carries with him the pearl of Sui-hou and the Ch'ih-ch'iu armband [持丘之環, uncertain] as well as goods valued at ten thousand in gold.
 Now he stops the night in an uninhabited place."
 Since he has neither weapons nor protectors, "It is clear he will not spend more than a night abroad before someone harms him.
-At the moment there are powerful and greedy states on your majesty's borders and they covet your land. … If you lack weapons your neighbours, of course, will be quite satisfied." (tr.
+At the moment there are powerful and greedy states on your majesty's borders and they covet your land. ...
+If you lack weapons your neighbours, of course, will be quite satisfied" (tr.
 Crump 1970: 327).

 The c.
-3rd-1st centuries BCE Daoist Zhuangzi (book) alludes to the marquis's pearl.
+3rd–1st centuries BCE Daoist Zhuangzi alludes to the marquis's pearl.
 "Whenever the sage makes a movement, he is certain to examine what his purpose is and what he is doing.
 If now, however, we suppose that there were a man who shot at a sparrow a thousand yards away with the pearl of the Marquis of Sui, the world would certainly laugh at him.
 Why is this?
 It is because what he uses is important and what he wants is insignificant.
 And is not life much more important than the pearl of the Marquis of Sui?" (tr.
 Mair 1994: 288).

 Several Chinese classics pair the legendary Suihouzhu ("the Marquis of Sui's pearl") with another priceless gem, the Heshibi (和氏璧, "Mr. He's jade").
 The bi is a type of circular Chinese jade artifact, and "Mr. He" was Bian He (卞和), who found a marvelous piece of raw jade that went cruelly unrecognized by successive Chu monarchs until it was finally acknowledged as a priceless jewel.
 The c.
-3rd-1st century BCE Chuci ("Songs of Chu") mentions the paired gems, "Shards and stones are prized as jewels / Sui and He rejected".
-This poetic anthology also says, "It grieves me that shining pearls [明珠] should be cast out in the mire / While worthless fish-eye stones are treasured in a strong-box", and describes a flying chariot, "Fringed with the dusky Moon Bright pearls [明月之玄珠]" (tr.
-Hawkes 1985: 277, 295, 290).
+3rd–1st century BCE Chuci ("Songs of Chu") mentions the paired gems, "Shards and stones are prized as jewels / Sui and He rejected".
+This poetic anthology also says, "It grieves me that shining pearls [明珠] should be cast out in the mire / While worthless fish-eye stones are treasured in a strong-box", and describes a flying chariot, "Fringed with the dusky Moon Bright pearls [明月之玄珠]".
 King Liu An's c.
 139 BCE Huainanzi ("Philosophers of Huainan") uses the story to describe one who has attained the Way of Heaven (天道), "It is like the pearl of Marquis Sui or the jade disk of Mr. He.
-Those who achieved it became rich; those who lost it became poor." (tr.
+Those who achieved it became rich; those who lost it became poor" (tr.
 Major et al. 2010: 218).